-- TOOL A string identifying the CKD tool and possibly its version number, e.g. ecrad-rrtmg for the ecRad implementation of the RRTMG gas optics scheme, or ecmwf-fsck-v0.1 for version 0.1 of an FSCK scheme developed at ECMWF. - DATASET Either evaluation1 or evaluation2 depending on which set of 50 profiles are being processed.
+TOOL A string identifying the CKD tool and possibly its version number, e.g. ecrad-rrtmg for the ecRad implementation of the RRTMG gas optics scheme, or ecckd-v0.1 for the ECMWF tool for generating CKD models (when it's available).

+DATASET Either evaluation1 or evaluation2 depending on which set of 50 profiles are being processed.